To check your current agent cycle time and number of agents use the Tinderbox Inspector, Agents & Rules tab.

 inside(Attribute Data Types) | inside(Attribute Groups)

 An action sets priority for the matches found (which here will be agents):

 Note the $AgentPriority must be set using a numerical value.
 Using 'Low' instead of '10' results in—due to type coercion—a value of 'Highest' and not quite what's wanted.
 In turn, this utility agent is turned off when not in use.
 When enabled, it allows 18 agents to be controlled via one setting.

 Although the Agents & Rules Inspector tab will tell you how many agents you have, you may be sure where they are in your TBX.
 An agent can help using this query:

-Notes, adornments, etc., won't have an $AgentPriority value.
+Notes, adornments, etc., will not have an $AgentPriority value.
 More precisely, adornments may have an $AgentPriority but only if they are 'smart' adornments.

 Now you have all the agents you can use use the Show Original command to locate the agent.
 To aid more granular control of separate groups of agents, consider their location in the TBX.
 For example, in aTbRef the exported content, with the exception of the RSS feeds is all in one note hierarchy 9outline branch).
 A separate root-level note 'UTILS' contains, sets of prototypes and utility agents.
 Meanwhile both the Attribute and Export Code section use agents to present their lists in different splits; because the agents are within a containing (note) the #inside() query syntax can be used to easily locate them.

 If your agents are more scattered in the TBX consider using a user set/attribute to flag agents so an agent may easily find them. however location based queries (as above) are more efficient, for reason discussed further below.